Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Introduction

 \section{Introduction}

-Information diffusion is ubiquitous in the real world, manifesting in diverse contexts including the forwarding of popular posts on social media, the citation of scientific papers in academia, and the promotion of products in e-commerce recommendations—each illustrating how information propagates across different platforms.
-In prior research on predicting the scale of information diffusion, each individual propagation process is typically referred to as an \emph{information cascade} \cite{cao2017deephawkes,chen2019information,xu2021casflow,Lu2023ContinuousTimeGL,cheng2024information}.
-Forecasting the propagation scale (i.e., popularity) of these cascades not only helps researchers better understand the mechanisms of information spread but is also crucial for numerous applications, including detecting viral misinformation \cite{leskovec2007dynamics}, optimizing social media marketing strategies \cite{dave2011modelling}, and enhancing e-commerce recommendation systems \cite{gao2019learning}.
+Information diffusion is ubiquitous in the real world, manifesting in diverse contexts including the forwarding of popular posts on social media, the citation of scientific papers in academia, and the promotion of products in e-commerce recommendations—each illustrating how information propagates on different platforms.
+In prior research on predicting the scale of information diffusion, each individual propagation process is typically referred to as an \emph{information cascade} \cite{cao2017deephawkes,chen2019information,xu2021casflow}.
+Forecasting the propagation scale (i.e., popularity) of these cascades not only helps researchers better understand the mechanisms of information spread but is also crucial for numerous applications, including detecting viral misinformation \cite{leskovec2007dynamics}, optimizing social media marketing strategies \cite{dave2011modelling,zhang2025sagraph}, and enhancing e-commerce recommendation systems \cite{gao2019learning,petrov2025efficient}.
+In particular, in e-commerce information retrieval, forecasting whether a promoted product will trigger widespread adoption and eventual purchases is essential for ranking \cite{cheng2025nr4der}, commission allocation \cite{davis1971allocating}, and influencer matching \cite{zhang2025sagraph}.
 A substantial body of work has been devoted to predicting information cascade popularity.
 Early approaches relied on hand-crafted statistical features to represent cascades \cite{szabo2010predicting,cheng2014can} or treated them as diffusion sequences, using sequence models such as Recurrent Neural Networks (RNNs) to capture their evolutionary patterns \cite{cao2017deephawkes,liao2019popularity}.
-Later, graph-based methods emerged that leverage timestamped cascade graphs to model dynamic structural and temporal dependencies—both within and across cascades—achieving superior performance in popularity prediction tasks \cite{li2017deepcas,xu2021casflow,Lu2023ContinuousTimeGL,cheng2024information}.
+Later, graph-based methods emerged that leverage timestamped cascade graphs to model dynamic structural and temporal dependencies—both within and across cascades—achieving superior performance in popularity prediction tasks \cite{li2017deepcas,cheng2024information}.

 Despite these advances, we observe three critical limitations in existing research: